cs-ed/impacts-bhaney5689/README.md

 [![Review Assignment Due Date](https://classroom.github.com/assets/deadline-readme-button-24ddc0f5d75046c5622901739e7c5dd533143b0c8e959d652212380cedb1ea36.svg)](https://classroom.github.com/a/ZbDEPIzT)
 # Impacts on Society

 Computer Science is a high school, A-G qualifying course that I intend to teach within the next two years at the high school I am currently employed for.
 The course has already been approved by the UC system to satisfy the A-G requirements.
 Computer Science is a year long course, adapted from the extended TEALS Program curriculum, which is based off the renown CS10 course from UC Berkeley.
 The first semester is an engaging course that explores a variety of basic computational thinking and programming concepts through a project-based learning environment.
 Snap! is the coding tool used to explore the fundamental computer science topics, such as loops, abstractions, lists, and cloning.
 The second semester focuses on the use of Python 3, covering such topics as conditionals, functions, nested loops, music programming, dictionaries, and object-oriented programming.
 Both semesters end in a student-designed programming project.
-All computer science principles will be analyzed through lenses of integration, concentration, and social impacts.
+All computer science principles will be analyzed through lenses of integration, concentration, historical, and social impacts.

 ## Plan

 ### Learning Objectives

-Describe the learning objectives for the class that relate to social impacts.
-Consider using Bloom's Taxonomy to identify the types of cognitive and/or affective outcomes (and their associated verbs): https://bloomstaxonomy.net/
+SStudents will design and implement socially conscious tech startups to gain relevant and applicable computer science skills.
+Students will create computer models which incorporate the principles of digital citizenship.
+Students will analyze relevant computer science research to represent the relationship between humans, computers, and different fields of study.
+Students will collaborate while making connections between computer science and social issues.

 ### Learning Activities